 In the end this will progress to bizarre shaped cysts, that replace normal lung tissue.

-Video of a young male smoker with Langerhans cell histiocytosis.
+Images of a young male smoker with Langerhans cell histiocytosis.

 Notice progression on second scan 7 years later.

 Differential diagnosis of Langerhans cell histiocytosis.

 - Metastases: random distribution.